-Impact populations: CARE and partners will base our response on the humanitarian principles of humanity, impartiality, independence, and neutrality.
-CARE will rely on evidence from RGA and participatory, joint multi-sectoral needs assessment to ensure that our humanitarian work is needs-based and takes an intersectional approach to serve the most vulnerable or at risk within a specific context, (e.g., women and adolescent girls, hard to reach populations in urban, rural and camp contexts, refugee and displaced populations).
-CARE and partners will
+Impact populations: CARE and partners will base our response on the humanitarian principles of humanity, impartiality, independence and neutrality.
+CARE will rely on evidence from Rapid Gender Analysis and participatory, joint multi-sectoral needs assessment to ensure that our humanitarian work is needs-based and takes and intersectional approach to serve the most vulnerable or at risk within a specific context, (e.g. women and adolescent girls, hard to reach populations in urban, rural and camp contexts, refugee and displaced populations).
+CARE and partners will:

-• Support and complement the wider efforts under UN Humanitarian Response Plans (HRPs).
-CARE is committed to ensure that

-HRPs adequately consider gender and intersectionality.
+• Support and complement the wider efforts under UN Humanitarian Response Plans (HRPs), and other equivalents, for major crises recognised by the international humanitarian system.
+CARE is committed to ensure that HRPs adequately consider gender and intersectionality.
 15

-Respond to protracted and complex crises (as well as shocks within these crises)

-- Prepare for and respond to rapid on-set natural disasters and public health emergencies. - Draw attention to forgotten and low-attention emergencies and mobilize resources for adequate responses to unrecognized humanitarian and protection needs.
+- Respond to protracted and complex crises (as well as shocks within these crises) - Prepare for and respond to rapid on-set natural disasters. - Prepare for and respond to public health emergencies. - Draw attention to forgotten and low-attention emergencies and mobilize resources for adequate responses to unrecognised humanitarian and protection needs.